NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 Determination of scale and registration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The cameras produced so far are in an arbitrary coordinate system.
+This section describes how to register them to known Cartesian coordinates.
+For registering rover cameras to a DEM, see :numref:`msl_registration`.

-To transform the system of cameras to world coordinates, it is necessary to know the Euclidean coordinates of at least three control points in the scene, and then to pick the pixel of coordinates of each of these points in at least two images.
+To transform the system of cameras to world coordinates, it is necessary to know the Cartesian coordinates of at least three control points in the scene, and then to pick the pixel of coordinates of each of these points in at least two images.

 All images used in registration must be for the same sensor.
 To find the pixel coordinates, open, for example, a subset of the